Tax Avoidance vs Tax Evasion - What is the Difference?

 Report any suspicions of tax evasion

 Encourage your employees to report any knowledge or suspicion of tax evasion or other financial crimes via your company's whistle-blowing hotline or any other reporting channels you may have.
-If appropriate, you must have procedures to ensure that such reports are attended to promptly and passed on to the law enforcement authorities.
+If appropriate, you must have procedures to ensure that such reports are attended to promptly and passed on to law enforcement authorities.

 Want to learn more about Financial Crime?